dektrium/yii2-rbac/docs/installation.md

 Step 2: Configure your application
 ----------------------------------

-Add following lines to your main configuration file:
+Add rbac module to both web and console config files as follows:

 ```php
 ...